Fed proposes easing rule that limits risky bank trading

 —After Trump installed him in November as acting director of the Consumer Financial Protection Bureau, Mick Mulvaney has shaped the watchdog agency established by the Dodd-Frank law and urged a curb on its powers.
 He has dropped a lawsuit against a payday lender, targeted agency enforcement powers in anti-discrimination cases and threatened a consumer complaint database.
 No banks or other financial institutions have been fined or sued since he took over.

-The Volcker Rule banned high-risk activity known as proprietary trading.
-The practice had become a huge money-making machine for Wall Street mega-banks like Goldman Sachs, JPMorgan Chase and Morgan Stanley.
+Proprietary trading had become a huge money-making machine for Wall Street mega-banks like Goldman Sachs, JPMorgan Chase and Morgan Stanley.
 Proprietary trading allowed big banks to tap depositors' money in federally-insured bank accounts — essentially borrowing against that money and using it for investments.

+Under the Volcker Rule, banks have been required to trade mainly on behalf of their clients.
+They have pushed against the rule.

 "Weakening the Volcker Rule means allowing banks to play with other people's money again.
 That was the casino economy before the crisis," says Ed Mierzwinski, a senior director at the U.S. Public Interest Research Group, a consumer advocacy organization